Storer College: Local hostility

 Residents of Harpers Ferry tried everything from slander and vandalism to pulling political strings in their efforts to shut down the school.
 They petitioned the Legislature to have Storer's charter revoked.
 One teacher wrote, "it is unusual for me to go to the Post Office without being hooted at, and twice I have been stoned on the streets at noonday."
 Threats by the Ku Klux Klan in the first years caused the faculty and students to carry arms while walking outside.
 In 1923 the Klan marched past the college.
 At one point lady teachers required a military escort.

 These efforts did not succeed in closing Storer, and eventually, local attitudes changed.
 In 1891, "the inhabitants of Harper's Ferry hold a true interest and even a pride in the college.
 Some of its old opponents are now numbered among its most devoted friends.
 And no person in the community is held in higher honor or greater esteem than Mr. Brackett, once of all men the most hated and despised."
 However, in 1896 the college ceased renting rooms in the summer to black vacationers, because of local opposition.
 It continued accommodating white vacationers.
 The decision was much criticized by students and alumni.

-The citizens of Harpers Ferry did not like having John Brown's Fort in their town or the black tourists it attracted, and were happy it was moved to Chicago.
+The citizens of Harpers Ferry did not like having John Brown's Fort in their town or the black tourists it attracted, and were happy it was moved in 1891 to Chicago for the World's Fair.
 They were quite unhappy at its return and then move to the Storer campus.

 In 1944 Storer's first black president, Richard Ishmael McKinney, was welcomed with a burning cross on his lawn.

 Benevolent paternalism

 Some modern scholars view Storer as a reconstructed plantation.
 Students were taught that they should efface themselves.
-The school had at one point a Modern Minstrel Company, which performed "Plantation Songs and Melodies” and renditions of numbers like “If the Man in the Moon Was a Coon".
-President Nathan Brackett said that the school's “humble and illiterate” students "generally show a desire to work and submit to wholesome discipline.”
-To instill moral character, students were obliged to “march in military columns” between classes, were not permitted to “jump, dance, or scuffle” inside campus buildings or go on “pleasure excursions, rides, or walks in mixed company.”
+The school had at one point a Modern Minstrel Company, which performed "Plantation Songs and Melodies" and renditions of numbers like "If the Man in the Moon Was a Coon".
+President Nathan Brackett said that the school's "humble and illiterate" students "generally show a desire to work and submit to wholesome discipline."
+To instill moral character, students were obliged to "march in military columns" between classes, were not permitted to "jump, dance, or scuffle" inside campus buildings or go on "pleasure excursions, rides, or walks in mixed company."
 Other rules deterred students from socializing in town or mingling with townspeople.

 Students did most campus labor, cooking meals, cleaning buildings, maintaining the campus, and caring for the animals on the school farm.